aai-institute/nnbench/docs/tutorials/prefect.md

 # Integrating nnbench with Prefect

-If you have more complex workflows it is sensible to use a workflow orchestration tools.
+If you have more complex workflows it is sensible to use a workflow orchestration tool to manage them.
 Benchmarking with nnbench can be integrated with orchestrators.
 We will present an example integration with Prefect.
 We will explain the orchestration concepts in a high level and link to the corresponding parts of the  Prefect [docs](https://docs.prefect.io/).
-The full example code is in the nnbench [repository](https://github.com/aai-institute/nnbench/tree/main/examples/prefec).
+The full example code can be found in the nnbench [repository](https://github.com/aai-institute/nnbench/tree/main/examples/prefect).

 In this example we want to orchestrate the training and benchmarking of a linear regression model.